Switching between Office 365 for Business, Office Insider and Office Insider Fast without re-installing

 Instead, Microsoft suggests to create custom installers to switch to Office Insider Fast builds.

-However, you can still use one of the other easier deployment methods available to quickly change between the Office channel releases without custom installers or needing to completely uninstall Office 365 from your computer first.
+However, you can still use one of the other (and easier!) deployment methods available to quickly change between the Office channel releases without custom installers or needing to completely uninstall Office 365 from your computer first.

 Update Channel Group Policy setting